AA/PPS 01.02.02 - Establishment and Review of Centers, Institutes, and Academies

 the impact the center might have on revised or existing curriculum.

-All centers, institutes, and academies will submit an annual report (not to exceed 10 pages) of the previous year’s activities by September 30 to the administrator to whom the center’s or institute’s director reports.
+All centers, institutes, and academies will submit an annual report (not to exceed 10 pages) of the previous year’s activities by September 30 to the administrator to whom the center’s, institute’s, or academy’s director reports.
 The report will cover both technical and financial aspects, and should include information about current and anticipated staffing levels and operational budget, any needed or anticipated changes to space or facilities requirements, outstanding accomplishments, and amount of external funding, including endowment funding, obtained and anticipated by the entity.
 The administrator receiving the report will review and make a determination as to the continuing operation of the center or institute.
-A recommendation for termination of the center or institute should be forwarded to the provost within 30 days of receipt of the annual report and should include an explanation supporting the recommendation.
+A recommendation for termination of the center or institute should be forwarded to the provost and VPAA within 30 days of receipt of the annual report and should include an explanation supporting the recommendation.

 The AVPR will be responsible for an electronic listing of all approved centers, institutes, and academies.